Oat Flour Cookies

 This post contains affiliate links.
 Read the full disclosure here.

-While I don’t follow a gluten free diet myself, there are a lot of people in my life who are sensitive to gluten, and I get requests from readers all the time for gluten free dairy free cookies, so I decided to make these oat flour cookies!
+While I don’t follow a gluten free diet myself, there are a lot of people in my life who are sensitive to gluten, and I get requests from readers all the time for gluten free dairy free cookies, so I happily got to work on making these oat flour cookies!

-These oat flour chocolate chip cookies give me all the same feelings that chocolate chip cookies give me.
-In my opinion, the oat flour doesn’t have as much of a grainy taste as many other GF flours can often have – they actually add a wonderful flavor and sweetness to the cookies!
+In my opinion, oat flour doesn’t have as much of a grainy taste as many other GF flours can often have – they actually add a wonderful flavor and sweet nuttiness to the cookies!
+Because of that, it is usually my go-to for most of my gluten free recipes, like in my oat flour banana bread or oat flour pancakes.

 Featured Reader Review